romario076/TradingBot/README.md

 * Trading history storing into csv file.
 * Real time messages from exchange and from platform in console.

-Easy to change trading logic, avaialable different markets indicators to use in strategy module.
+Easy to change trading logic, available different markets indicators to use in strategy module(botsrategy.py).
-For using neccesary to have your own id and keн from poloniex api.
+For using neccesary to have your own id and key from poloniex api.
 <hr>

 ### Requiremets: